TBI Treatment and Management in Nursing Care

 Physician Update:

-• Neurologist consult obtained and pt is being prepped for OR.
+• A neurologist consult was obtained, and the patient is being prepped for the OR.

 • Surgical Checklist completed.